 Fireworks Goldenrod is an easy-care perennial with yellow flower spikes that shoot out just like fireworks!
 Perfect late Summer and Fall garden flowers!
 Bees and butterflies love it too!

-The title says it all, so I’ll get straight to the point: if you want an easy way to light up your late-Summer, early-Fall gardens, then plant some Fireworks Goldenrod!
+The title says it all, so I’ll get straight to the point: if you want an easy way to light up your late-Summer and Fall gardens, then plant some Fireworks Goldenrod!

 Plant it once, enjoy it for years to come.
 No fuss, no muss!
 And no matter how much the sun beats down on it, or how much heavy rain falls, Fireworks Goldenrod remains upright — so no mess either!

 FTC Disclaimer: Some of the links in this post are Amazon affiliate links.
 I explain more here.